dmkgll/dmkgll/_posts/2022-08-18-scammed-shitcoins.md

 What the hell, right?
 Well it turns out the "activity" and the "excitement" for this coin on this video are all fake.
 The comments?
 A requirement to enter their giveaway.
 The views?
 Probably fake too.
 But as long as you don't look too closely, it's got the appearance of genuine hype that you *just.don't.want.to.miss.out.on.*

-At least they put a warning in their description to beware of scammers.
-But they should have included themselves in that warning.
+At least they put a warning in their description to beware of scammers...